 In 2002, Sam co-founded the biodynamic winery, Domaine Matassa in the Roussillon region of South-West France.
 Although he no longer takes an active role at the Domaine, he remains a shareholder.

-In August 2004 Sam left Marks & Spencer to start his own consultancy business.
-He rapidly found a broad, appreciative market for his unique range of skills.
-As well as being an accomplished winemaker, Sam has an excellent grasp of the business of wine and in-depth knowledge of what it takes for wines to succeed in the crowded UK marketplace.
-He has quickly become a sought-after adviser to European wineries and distributors looking not only to improve wine quality, but also for advice in developing and marketing their brands to export markets.
+In August 2004 Sam left Marks & Spencer to launch his own consultancy business, and he rapidly found a broad, appreciative market for his unique range of skills.
+As well as being an accomplished winemaker, Sam has in-depth knowledge of the business of wine and knows what it takes for wines to succeed in the crowded UK marketplace.
+He quickly became a sought-after adviser to European wineries and distributors who were seeking to improve wine quality, and develop and promote their brands to export markets.

-Sam currently works with wineries in Portugal (Falua), the Loire Valley (Interloire), and Southern France (Bonfils).
+Today, Sam works with wineries in Portugal (Falua), Southern France (Bonfils), Spain (Bodegas Fontana) and New Zealand (Te Motu).
 He is also employed as a consultant for Lallemand, a Canadian-based producer of wine yeast and bacteria, where he advises on wine industry R&D needs as well as communication strategies.
-Sam is active in the Institute of Masters of Wine mentoring programme, and also has a key role as co-chairman of the International Wine Challenge, the largest wine competition in the world.